tomcourt/enguino/README.md

 ## Aux Display

+The new aux display consisted of a small custom circuit board with 2 lines of 4 7 segment digits.
+It has 3 separate control buttons (last/clear/next) and 2 status LED's.
+It is contained in a 3d printed case.
+It fits into a 2 1/4" cutout.
+It's wired to the Enguino module via a USB style cable although electrically it is not USB, the cable was chosen for because their cheap and available in many lengths.
+I'd like to thank Phillip Starbuck for laying out the board, designing the enclosure and laying out the board.
+His files can be found on this site.

-The auxiliary display will fit in a 3 1/8" cutout.
+The original auxiliary display fitted into a 3 1/8" cutout.
 Here is a [photo of the prototype].
 It is showing the default page for a fixed pitch prop airplane.
 It is showing RPM's on top and left and right fuel in gallons on the bottom.
 The red LED in top shows a warning alarm is active.

 In the middle is a two lines of 4 digit 7 segment LED displays.
 Limited text is also shown on the display.